 Hold the kettlebell in your right hand in front of your right hip, right arm long and palm facing your body.
 Left arm can be out at your left side for counter-balance.
 Engage your core for balance support.

-With a flat back and neutral spine and slight bend in your left knee, hinge at your hips (hip flexors), extending the right leg behind you as you balance on your left leg.
-Option to keep your right toe as a kickstand on the ground for balance support.
+With a flat back, neutral spine and slight bend in your left knee, hinge at your hips (hip flexors), extending the right leg behind you as you balance on your left leg.
+Option to keep your right toe on the ground for balance support.
 Keep your hips even, square to the mat, as you press them back towards the wall behind you.

 Once you’ve reached the bottom (range of motion looks different for everyone) of your single leg deadlift; drive through your left heel, squeezing your glutes and hamstrings to push your hips forward and return to the starting position.